nirtusbro/test/source/definition/IGameEngine.rst

 .. java:method::  void addBoardClickResolutionListener(IBoardClickResolutionListener boardClickResolutionListener)
    :outertype: IGameEngine

-   Metod za dodavanje listenera koji reaguje na klik misem na board
+   Adds a listener that reacts to mouse clicks on the board

-   :param boardClickResolutionListener: Listener koji se dodaje
+   :param boardClickResolutionListener: The listener to be added

 addMoveResolutionListener
 ^^^^^^^^^^^^^^^^^^^^^^^^^